omni-us/jsonargparse/DOCUMENTATION.rst

 All tools implemented with the :func:`.auto_cli` function have the ``--config`` option to provide settings in a config file (more details in :ref:`configuration-files`).
-This becomes very useful when the number of configurable parameters is large.
+This is particularly useful when there are many configurable parameters.
 To ease the writing of config files, there is also the option ``--print_config`` which prints to standard output all settings that the tool supports with their default values.
-Users of the tool can be advised to follow the following steps:
+Users can follow these steps:

 .. code-block:: bash

-    # Dump default configuration to have as reference
+    # Dump default config to have as reference
     python example.py --print_config > config.yaml
     # Modify the config as needed (all default settings can be removed)
     nano config.yaml